yousefnathan/Vaccination-Scheduling-System/Readme.md

 The Vaccination Scheduling System is a console-based application developed in Python to streamline the management of vaccination centers and appointment reservations.
 The system supports secure user registration, authentication, reservation handling, and administrative operations through a simple command-line interface.

+This application represents my first university project, designed to establish a solid foundation in Python development and software engineering principles.

 The project demonstrates practical software engineering concepts including authentication, data validation, file persistence, CRUD operations, and secure password management.

 ---